rajwindersxxx/the-wild-oasis/README.md

-# Hotel Management App
+# 🏨 Hotel Management App

 ## 📝 Project Overview

-This is a **Hotel Management Application** designed for hotel employees to manage cabins, bookings, and guest data efficiently.
-The app ensures secure access and offers features like user authentication, booking management, statistics, and dark mode.
+This **Hotel Management Application** is designed exclusively for hotel employees to manage cabins, bookings, and guest data efficiently.
+The app ensures secure access, enabling staff to handle reservations, monitor guest details, and maintain hotel operations smoothly.

-## 📝 Note
+## 📌 Note

-The core functionality of this project was developed during the course by following the instructor's instructions, including authentication, cabin management, viewing bookings, dashboard, settings, and user management.
+The core functionality of this project was developed as part of a course, following the instructor's guidance.
+This includes authentication, cabin management, booking management, dashboard, settings, and user management.
 **Additional features have been implemented by me as challenges.**

 ## 🛠️ Tech Stack

 - **Frontend:** React, React Query
 - **Backend & Database:** Supabase
-- **UI Styling:** Tailwind CSS (or any CSS framework used)
+- **UI Styling:** Tailwind CSS

 ## 🎯 Features

-### Authentication
+### 🔐 Authentication

-- Users must be logged in to access the application.
-- New users can only sign up within the application (to ensure only hotel employees get accounts).
+- Only hotel employees can sign up within the application.
+- Secure login required to access the system.
-- Users can update their avatar, name, and password.
+- Employees can update their avatar, name, and password.

-### Cabin Management
+### 🏠 Cabin Management

-- **View a table with all cabins, displaying:**
+- **View all cabins with details:**
-  - Cabin photo
+  - Photo
   - Name
   - Capacity
   - Price
+  - Discount (if applicable)
-  - Current discount
+- **Manage cabins:**
-- **Add new cabins (with photo upload), update, and delete cabins.**
+  - Add new cabins (including photo upload)
+  - Edit cabin details
+  - Delete cabins

-### Booking Management
+### 📆 Booking Management

-- **View a table of all bookings, displaying:**
+- **View all bookings with details:**
   - Arrival & departure dates
   - Booking status ("unconfirmed", "checked in", "checked out")
   - Paid amount
   - Guest and cabin details
-- **Filter bookings based on status.**
 - **Manage bookings:**
+  - Filter by status
   - Delete bookings
   - Check guests in or out
-  - Accept payment confirmation upon check-in
+  - Confirm payments upon check-in
-  - Add breakfast for guests upon check-in (if not pre-selected)
+  - Add breakfast for guests (if not pre-selected)
 - **Additional Features Implemented:**
   - Create new bookings
-  - Edit bookings
+  - Edit existing bookings
-  - Bookings can be created based on minimum and maximum nights
+  - Bookings follow minimum and maximum night stay rules

-### Guest Management
+### 🧑‍💼 Guest Management

 - **Guest details include:**
   - Full name
   - Email
   - National ID
   - Nationality (with a country flag for easy identification)
-- **Additional Features Implemented:**
-  - A dedicated Guest Tab where employees can:
+- **Manage guests:**
   - View registered guests
-    - Create and remove guests
+  - Create and remove guest profiles
   - Edit guest details
   - Search for guests
   - View guest booking history
-    - Check the current status of guests
+  - Monitor guest check-in status

-### Dashboard
+### 📊 Dashboard

-- Overview of key metrics for the last **7, 30, or 90 days**:
+- Overview of hotel metrics for the last **7, 30, or 90 days**:
-  - List of guests checking in and out on the current day (with quick actions)
+  - List of guests checking in and out (with quick actions)
   - Statistics on recent bookings, sales, check-ins, and occupancy rate
-  - Daily hotel sales chart (total sales & extra sales like breakfast)
+  - Daily hotel sales chart (total and extra sales like breakfast)
   - Stay duration statistics chart

-### Application Settings
+### ⚙️ Application Settings

-- Configurable settings for:
+- Configurable options for:
   - Breakfast price
   - Minimum & maximum nights per booking
   - Maximum guests per booking

-### Additional Features
+### 🌙 Dark Mode

-- **Dark Mode**: Users can switch between light and dark themes.
+- Employees can switch between light and dark themes for better usability.

 ## 🚀 Installation & Setup